 Their user interface is very clean, and in addition to transactional email you can also use SendinBlue for normal email marketing campaigns, marketing automation, and transactional SMS messages.

-Their API and documentation is very extensive, and they also have a good variety of integrations and web hooks for getting your app / service connected.
+Their API and documentation are very extensive, and they also have a good variety of integrations and webhooks for getting your app/service connected.

 You can learn more about SendinBlue here.

 When competing on price, it’s hard to beat Amazon.
 At $0.10 per thousand emails, Amazon SES is extremely cost effective and scalable.
 However, the AmazonSES interface is messy to say the least, and playing around with their API can be a real headache.
 There are a few workarounds that will enable you to get the low cost of Amazon SES without the poor interface.
 One way is to use a tool like Sendy, which is a self-hosted interface that uses the Amazon SES API to send your emails.